-When it comes to physical activity and autism, there are various considerations that need to be taken into account, including one’s physical capabilities (i.e. motor skills) and cognitive development.
+When it comes to physical activity and intellectual and developmental disabilities, there are various considerations that need to be taken into account, including one’s physical capabilities (i.e. motor skills) and cognitive development.
 Placement is determined based on each individual’s current skills, as well as their interests and goals.

-Research shows a benefited link between autism and fitness.
-Specifically, exercise and physical activity, including basic strength and coordination exercises are important therapeutic interventions for those living with autism.
+Research shows a benefited link between intellectual and developmental disabilities and fitness.
+Specifically, exercise and physical activity, including basic strength and coordination exercises are important therapeutic interventions for those living with IDD.
 That is why we continually monitor each individual to ensure they get the most out of our fitness education program.

 Client progress will be monitored and measured based on increased independence in their ability to complete tasks.
 Client health factors will also be monitored to determine progress as well.
 This could include weight, blood pressure, cholesterol, etc. We actively work with each individual to establish lifelong healthy habits while boosting their confidence and reducing symptoms associated with autism.

 Enrollment is easy.
 Simply contact our team and express your interest.
 We ask those interested to fill out our referral form so that we can get to know you or your loved one on a more personal level.
 This will allow us to create a more individualized plan.

 Do you have a loved one or family member that would benefit from one of our programs?

 Fill out the form below and refer them today!